devopsportal7-cell/Yappysol/soltikka-advisor-mode-cursor-prompt.md

-# Soltikka Advisor Mode — One‑Shot Cursor Prompt (Markdown)
+# Yappysol Advisor Mode — One‑Shot Cursor Prompt (Markdown)

-This is a single, copy‑paste **master prompt** you can give to **Cursor** to implement the *Advisor Mode* feature in Soltikka without breaking existing flows.
+This is a single, copy‑paste **master prompt** you can give to **Cursor** to implement the *Advisor Mode* feature in Yappysol without breaking existing flows.
 It uses **additive changes only** (new files + tiny hooks), reuses your existing data sources, and preserves current chat functionality.

 ---